ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 {INFO: Making Sure That You Have the Right .NET Version}

-Remember that each RavenDB release is programmed to work with the .NET version that was current at the time of release.
+Remember that each RavenDB release is compiled with the .NET version that was current at the time of release.

-* For example, let's say you are running RavenDB 5.1.
-If you search the internet for "RavenDB 5.1 What's New", at the bottom of the "Server" section, you'll find that RavenDB 5.1 is programmed to work with .NET 5.0.6.
+* To find what .Net version supports RavenDB 5.1, for example, open the [RavenDB 5.1 What's New](https://ravendb.net/docs/article-page/5.1/csharp/start/whats-new) page.
+  The correct .Net version for RavenDB 5.1, .NET 5.0.6., is listed at the bottom of the "Server" section."
 * By default, your RavenDB server will look for .NET 5.0.6, 5.0.7, etc. So, as long as you have at least one of these .NET versions running on your machine, RavenDB will work well.
-   This is true if you also have .NET 6.0 running on your machine, as long as 5.0.6+ is running too.
-  * You can have multiple .NET versions running at the same time.

 {INFO/}